pyca/cryptography/docs/hazmat/primitives/twofactor.rst

         '94287082'
         >>> totp.verify(b"94287082", 59) # doctest: +SKIP

-    :param bytes key: Secret key.
-This value must be generated in a cryptographically secure fashion and be as long as your hash function's output (e.g 256-bit for SHA256).
+    :param bytes key: Per-user secret key.
+This value must be kept secret and be at least 128 bits.
+It is recommended that the key be 160 bits.
     :param int length: Length of generated one time password as ``int``.
     :param algorithm: A
         :class:`~cryptography.hazmat.primitives.hashes`